prebid/prebid.github.io/prebid-server/endpoints/openrtb2/video.md

 &nbsp;&nbsp;&nbsp;&nbsp; The industry represented by id 399.
 &nbsp;&nbsp;&nbsp;&nbsp;  A duration of 30 seconds.
 &nbsp;&nbsp;&nbsp;&nbsp;
-These key-values are returned to the SSAI server as part of the OpenRTB response.
+These key-values are returned to the SSAI server as part of the video response.

 6. The SSAI server parses the returned key-values, appending them as a query string to the ad server request URL and submits the request.
 7. The ad server returns the optimized pod.